Election Stress Disorder Is A Thing — Here's How To Cope

 One major aspect of Election Stress Disorder is the feeling that the outcome is out of your control.
 And while yes, it’s important to acknowledge that we alone can’t change a nationwide election, we can make an effort.

 The starting point is: Register to vote, and vote.
 (Good thing we just made a handy guide for you to do that!)
-Beyond that, “Do whatever you can: Write letters, go to demonstrations, lobby Congress,” Dr. Stosny says.
-You can’t control everything — but together with others, you can be part of a movement that does make change.
+Beyond that, “Do whatever you can: Write letters, go to demonstrations, lobby Congress,” Dr. Stosny said.
+You can’t control everything — but together with others, you can be part of a movement that brings about change.

 We know the stakes are high.
 We can’t promise that everything’s going to be okay.
-All we can do is urge you to do what you can to take care of yourself right now.
+All we can do is encourage you to do what you can to take care of yourself right now.
 Do what you can to fill up your fuel tank, so you have something to dip into in the months and years ahead.